 Start by making a list of everything you should work to achieve.
 Then, go through the list and organize these objectives as first, second or third and so on priorities.
-Next thing is to assign each priority to specific weeks, days and actions to take to achieving it.
-This move will help you focus and be responsibility for accomplishing that task or objective by the end of the next quarter.
+Next thing is to assign each priority to specific weeks, days and actions to take to achieve it.
+This move will help you focus and be responsible for accomplishing that task or objective by the end of the next quarter.

 This is where most people probably have the most challenge because it has a lot to do with discipline.
 To hold yourself accountable, each goal should be broken down into a weekly schedule.
 For example, say I should prioritize closing 50 new deals during Q2, 2021.
 Your weekly breakdown might look something like this:

 - Week two: Present prospect to my manager for feedback.

 - Week four: Upon approval, email those prospects.

 - Week five: Follow-up with phone calls, emails or visits where and when necessary.

 You could also extend the accountability responsibility to a trusted boss, friend or family member.
 They should help keep you on your toes.

 Hold a weekly meeting with your note pad/calendar to review the progress of your priorities.
 If you can, make a visual chart that shows the completion percentage.
 This way, you will understand the progress that has been made toward those goals; and early warning signs and red flags will be evident while there is still time to fix them.

 Use the chart or excel sheet, word document (whatever works for you) in connection to your priorities and your larger goals, to remind yourself what they’re working toward.

 If you have investigated and realised that one of the reasons you couldn’t hit your target is because of change of work environment you should read this piece on how to be productive while working from home.